About this project

 Why was Microsoft Skype for Business selected?

 Given the inevitable end of life of our Nortel Private Branch Exchange (PBX) and Nortel telephones, Microsoft Skype for Business (S4B) was selected in 2016 for most new telephone installations.
 This was based on advantageous pricing through our Microsoft Campus Agreement, meeting requirements, IST expertise with Microsoft technology, and ability to integrate with our existing Nortel PBX.
 Almost all telephones installed since 2016 have been S4B.
-Given positive experience with S4B over this time, and over 2,000 campus telephones now using S4B, this is a logical choice to modernize our telephone system and offer improved service.
-Microsoft also offers an upgrade path to Teams..
+Given positive experience with S4B over this time, and over 2,000 campus telephones now using S4B, this is a logical choice to begin modernization of our telephone system and offer improved service.

 The telephone always used to be separate from computers and used separate cabling.
 Why is this changing?